7 flowers to sow in December for earlier blooms and gloriously long displays next year

 Geraniums are tender and need to be brought indoors for winter

 Tender geraniums, or pelargoniums, can be sown indoors from late December onwards to provide early displays of color.
-It means that these hugely attractive plants, that come in a plethora of colors and can have glorious scented foliage, can be flowering as early as April onwards from a sowing in December.
+It means that these hugely attractive plants, which come in a plethora of colors and can have glorious scented foliage, can be flowering as early as April onwards from a sowing in December.
 Deadhead your geraniums regularly and you can then keep them blooming all summer long.

 The seeds are best sown in free-draining seed compost in trays or pots and germinated at temperatures of 70-75°F. Keep a close eye on your trays and make sure to keep the soil consistently moist, but not waterlogged, and do not let it dry out during the early stages of germination.